|

 The Jews follow a formula, created after the destruction of Jerusalem and the disbanding of the Sanhedrin about the third century, for determining the first month of the year.
 Small errors in this formula cause Passover to come later and later in the year as the centuries go by.

 There are those who believe the first day of the first sacred month must be after the spring equinox.
+This is called the “Spring New Moon” rule.
 This belief is based on the fact the Millerites used this method to determine the Day of Atonement in 1844 as October 22.
-It is surprising that those who never observed all of God's Sacred Calendar are used as authorities in determining the calendar.
-They were correct in recognizing it was the 15th day of the seventh month on God's Sacred Calendar.
+It is surprising those who never observed all of God's Sacred Calendar are used as authorities in determining the calendar.
+They were correct in recognizing it was the 10th day of the seventh month on God's Sacred Calendar.
 They were correct in the beliefs and meaning of the day even though they made an error and selected the wrong date on the Gregorian calendar.

-The primary justification among Adventists for this choice of determination is that Ellen White never spoke against it.
+The primary justification among Adventists for this choice of determination is the claim Ellen White never spoke against it.
+This claim is false.
 It is important to note she did not begin her prophetic ministry until after the date was long past.
 Believers had not yet even accepted the weekly Sabbath until years later.

 There are also those who insist observation of the ripening of the barley crop at Jerusalem is to be used to determine the start of the New Year.
 This ignores the fact astronomical data is used to determine the sacred calendar.